 While there are few real disadvantages to crowdfunding in itself, there are costs and risks associated with certain types of crowdfunding.

 1. Risk of loss.
 In crowddonating and crowdsupporting, there is a risk of funds being misappropriated by recipients.
 Crowdinvesting and crowdlending normally involves the creation of legally binding contracts so that investors can claim returns.
 However, there is the risk of businesses failing to turn a profit or of borrowers defaulting on their loans.
-These risks can only be avoided by careful selection of projects and by spreading your backing across many different projects rather than investing all of your capital in just one or two projects.
+The due diligence and the capital and reporting requirements of crowdfunding platforms are typically less stringent than those of stock exchanges.
+For this reason, crowdinvesting carries a higher level of risk than investing in exchange-listed stocks.
+These risks can only be avoided by careful selection of projects and by spreading your investment capital across many different projects.

 2. Platform fees.
 Fees charged by crowdfunding platforms can pose a significant cost, and this cost becomes more noticeable when larger amounts of money flow through crowdfunding channels.
 If, for example, a startup collects 1 million Swiss francs in investment on a platform which charges a fee equal to 6% of invested capital, that startup will pay 60,000 francs in fees.
-In the case of real estate crowdinvestment, platform fees are typically charged to investors rather than property developers or sellers.
-An investor who commits 50,000 francs to crowdinvest in a 2-million-franc down payment on an apartment house will pay a 1500-franc platform fee if the platform fee is 3% of the invested amount.
+In the case of real estate crowdinvestment, platform fees are typically charged to investors and not to property developers or sellers.
+An investor who commits 50,000 francs to crowdinvest in a 2-million-franc down payment on an apartment house will pay a 1500-franc platform fee if the platform fee is equal to 3% of the invested amount.

 4. Disreputable platforms.
 The nature of crowdfunding engenders a great deal of transparency.
-But as with all Internet-based applications which involve the transfer of money, it is important to exercise caution in selecting the platform you use.
-This is especially true if you intend to provide a platform with sensitive personal information or credit card information.
-As with all online services, there are a number of disreputable or even fraudulent crowdfunding platforms on the Internet.
+But as with all online services, there are a number of disreputable or even fraudulent crowdfunding platforms on the Internet.
 Always take the time to research the location, status and management of the company which runs the platform.
 Reputable platforms should have physical offices which can be contacted in person or over the telephone.

-Crowdfunding makes it easy for prospective backers and investors to connect with causes or investment opportunities on a regional, national, internationally or even global level.
-This opens avenues for investing and obtaining funding which were not available in the past.
-As with any service, you should carefully consider the reliability, fees and performance of crowdfunding platforms before you partner with them for funding, investment or financial backing.
+Crowdfunding opens avenues for investing and obtaining funding which were not available in the past.
+As with any financial service, you should carefully consider the reliability, fees and performance of crowdfunding platforms before you partner with them for funding, investment or financial backing.